leodaddydev/leodaddydev/README.md

 <h1 align="center">Hello There</h1>

-### I'm a Senior Developer
-### I'm looking for a remote work, partime work and outsourcing requirement

-### I'm have 6 year expirence in development and system design
+### I am looking for a position as a software engineer where I would be able to put to use knowledge gained in the software development cycle and technical aptitude.
+Try to learn as much as possible, hone my development skills, and grow your company together.
+Happy mood, happy code.

 ### If you interest to hiring me, contact below.
 ## Contacts(for work only)